Weaver Junction: Modernisation of the junction and associated lines

 The 1955 Modernisation Plan called for removal of steam, large scale introduction of diesels and substantial electrification of the UK railway network.
 The north west of England was amongst the first areas to be electrified, but electrification of the WCML initially only went to Liverpool and not Preston and Glasgow, and so stopped at Weaver Junction on the WCML in the initial phase.
-Continuing the electrification north from the junction was discussed British Railways Board in 1968 and a document produced and further discussed in Parliament in February 1969.
+In April 1964, Doctor Beeching stated he was completely against extending electrification north from Weaver Junction believing there was no financial justification.
+Continuing the electrification north from the junction was again discussed British Railways Board in 1968 and a document produced and further discussed in Parliament in February 1969.
 When finally announced by transport minister Richard Marsh and approved by parliament in February 1970, it was costed at 30.4 million pounds.
 In the 1960s electrification scheme at Weaver Junction, the signaling was modernised.
 The old signal box was removed, and the semaphore signals replaced with coloured electric light signals.
 This took place 6 November to 7 November 1960.
-The section from Weaver Junction to Speke was then controlled by the Edge Hill power signal box.
 The track layout at Weaver Junction was also modernised.
 Major civil engineering work was required.

-The electrification of the WCML north of Weaver Junction was done differently than south of the junction and incorporated lessons learned as well as newer and innovative techniques.
+The electrification of the WCML north of Weaver Junction was done differently from the work south of the junction and incorporated lessons learned as well as newer and innovative techniques.
 O. S. Nock states the junction was referred to as the zero point of the whole West Coast Route Modernisation of 1970-1974.

 The entire line was eventually electrified from Weaver Junction to Glasgow in the 1970-1974 timeframe.
 The final completed cost was 74 million pounds.
 There were some operational problems later resulting from the scheme and higher rail usage.

 In 2009, concerns were raised and an archeological report issued in connection with a Network Rail application to the National Grid for a boost to the power supply for the WCML at Weaver Junction.
 It involved running an underground cable from the grid feeder at Frodsham to Weaver Junction.
 The electrification infrastructure at the junction uses the autotransformer system.

 In 2018 to 2019 the line between Weaver Junction and Wavertree was further modernised with new signaling.

 Weaver Junction was one of four sites chosen for data acquisition/monitoring and experimentation with ballast packing.
 Specifically, this was research conducted by Network Rail regarding machines for compacting ballast.

 Accidents and incidents

-An accident happened at the junction on August 6 1975 involving a collision between two freight trains.
+An accident happened at the junction on August 6, 1975 involving a collision between two freight trains.
 The cause was identified as insufficient braking power.
 Some vehicles were derailed but not the locomotives and there were no injuries.
+As the two trains were carrying soda ash and alcohol, the location was informally known as "whiskey and soda junction".

 On 2 March 2020 a landslip occurred at Weaver Junction partially closing the WCML and required the use of rail replacement buses.
 Disruption was seen over a few days, as the ground needed to be stabilised.